bzigterman/bzigterman.github.io/projects/news/politics.md

 webappicon: /plots/news.png
 ---

+ <p class="updated_time"> 06:45 PM CT, Jul.
+29 </p>
+ <a href="https://www.nytimes.com/2022/07/29/business/media/fox-news-donald-trump-rupert-murdoch.html">Fox News, Once Home to Trump, Now Often Ignores Him</a> Jeremy W. Peters / New York Times:  — The former president hasn't been interviewed on the Rupert Murdoch-owned cable network in more than 100 days, and other Republicans often get the attention he once did. — It's been more than 100 days since Donald J. Trump was interviewed on Fox News.
  <p class="updated_time"> 04:35 PM CT, Jul.
 29 </p>
  <a href="https://www.ajc.com/news/atlanta-group-implicated-in-russian-influence-scheme/H4H75JMCI5EYNFZKBFSKHNO2DI/">Atlanta group implicated in Russian influence scheme</a> Chris Joyner / Atlanta Journal-Constitution:  — The U.S. Department of Justice has connected the Black Hammer Party, a Black-led radical group based in Atlanta, to an alleged Russian plot to sow discord in the United States, according to a newly unsealed federal indictment.
  <p class="updated_time"> 04:30 PM CT, Jul.
 29 </p>